-- 2.3.2.6 Council may, upon the recommendation of the St. Marys Heritage Committee: - designate individual properties for heritage conservation under Part IV of the Ontario Heritage Act; - b) enter into Heritage Easements to protect property in perpetuity; - c) give consideration to the preparation of a Heritage Conservation District Plan for the area or areas which will include design guidelines for both existing buildings and new construction; - d) give consideration to designating a portion or portions of the Town, as identified in Heritage Conservation District Plan(s), as Heritage Conservation Districts under Part V of the Ontario Heritage Act; and, - e) give consideration to implementing heritage grant or loan programmes or heritage property tax relief programs. - 2.3.2.7 The designation of a Heritage Conservation District enables the protection of the district while permitting compatible new development.
+- 2.3.2.6 Council may, upon the recommendation of the St. Marys Heritage Committee: - designate individual properties for heritage conservation under Part IV of the Ontario Heritage Act; - b) enter into Heritage Easements to protect property in perpetuity;

+- c) give consideration to the preparation of a Heritage Conservation District Plan for the area or areas which will include design guidelines for both existing buildings and new construction; - d) give consideration to designating a portion or portions of the Town, as identified in Heritage Conservation District Plan(s), as Heritage Conservation Districts under Part V of the Ontario Heritage Act; and, - e) give consideration to implementing heritage grant or loan programmes or heritage property tax relief programmes. - f) update the inventory of built heritage resources as shown on Schedule "D" to this Official Plan. - 2.3.2.7 The designation of a Heritage Conservation District enables the protection of the district while permitting compatible new development.
 Elements and features that give the District its distinctive character shall be preserved.
 The Town has one Heritage Conservation District.